 Below you'll see a list of the best colleges and universities to study Economics.
 Our ranking methodology takes into account education quality, average earnings of graduates, accreditation, and several other relevant factors.

-The best school in the U.S. for Economics is Duke University.
+Duke University is one of the best schools in the country for Economics.
 Duke University economics students make 33.1% more than the average economics grad.
 The setting in a big urban center is wonderful for students seeking ample chances for networking, experience, and discovery.

 Georgetown University is among your best bets if you're planning on studying Economics.
-Graduates of the economics program make around $63,637 in the first five years of working and $113,859 after their first five years of working.
+Students from the economics major at Georgetown University get 32.4% more than the standard graduate with the same degree.
 The surrounding area of a large city is wonderful for young people trying to find adequate choices for social networking, excitement, and discovery.

 University of Pennsylvania is among your top options if you're planning on studying Economics.
-University of Pennsylvania offers graduate degrees in economics for those interested in an advanced degree.
+Students from the economics program at University of Pennsylvania earn 44.1% more than the typical graduate with the same degree.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
-Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.0% are in default.
+Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.1% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.